magento/merchdocs/src/marketing/recommendation-best-practices.md

 title: Best Practices Using Recommendations
 ---

-This section discusses best practices for deploying recommendations to your storefront.
+This section includes best practices for deploying recommendations to your storefront.

-## Placement
+## General

-While you can use recommendations almost anywhere on your page, Magento recommends adhering to the following best practices:
+Magento recommends the following guidelines when using recommendations:

 - Diversify your recommendation types.
 Customers start ignoring recommendations if they suggest the same products over and over again.